 General Terms and Conditions (in inglese)

-General Conditions of Sale
+General Conditions of Sale and Delivery

 III.
 Payment and Set-Off

-1. Unless otherwise agreed or stated in our invoices, payment shall be made without cash discounts immediately so that we can dispose of the sum on the due date.
-Any payment transfer costs shall be borne by the Buyer.
+1. Unless otherwise agreed or stated in our invoices, the purchase price is due immediately after delivery without discount and is to be paid in such a way that we can dispose of the amount on the due date.
+This also applies if the test certificates according to DIN EN 10204 are not part of the delivery or arrive late.
+Any payment transfer costs shall be borne by the buyer.

 IV.
 Delivery Times

 2. Any confirmation as to delivery times shall only be approximate.
-Delivery times shall commence with the date of our order confirmation and are subject to the timely clarification of any details of the order as well as of the fulfilment of any of the Buyer’s obligations, e.g. to produce official certifications, to provide letters of credit and payment guarantees or to pay agreed instalments.
+Delivery times shall commence with the date of our order confirmation and are subject to the timely clarification of any details of the order as well as of the fulfilment of any of the buyer’s obligations, e.g. to produce official certifications, to provide letters of credit and payment guarantees or to pay agreed instalments.

 3. Any agreed delivery time shall be considered to be met if and in so far the goods have left the works or our warehouse at such time or date.
-If and in so far the goods fail to be shipped at the agreed time for reasons not attributable to us, the agreed delivery time shall be considered to have been met at the day on which the goods are notified to be ready for shipment.
+If and in so far the goods fail to be despatched at the agreed time for reasons not attributable to us, the agreed delivery time shall be considered to have been met at the day on which the goods are notified to be ready for dispatch.

 V. Retention of Title

 VII.
-Inspection and Inspection Documents
+Testing and Inspection

-3. The Buyer shall bear his personal inspection costs, whereas the costs of inspection will be invoiced to him in accordance with our price list.
+3. The buyer shall bear his personal inspection costs, whereas the costs of inspection will be invoiced to him in accordance with our price list.

 1. We shall be entitled to choose the route and mode of dispatch as well as the forwarding agent and the carrier.